 Master of Music in Piano Pedagogy, M.M.
 (30 sem. hrs.)
 The Master of Music in Piano Pedagogy is designed for the student possessing an undergraduate degree in music who wishes to pursue advanced study in the area of piano pedagogy.
 Candidates will prepare for a career teaching piano in private and group settings and to pursue further study at the doctoral level.
 They will synthesize knowledge of a broad range of musical and educational materials and technologies and use these resources to develop musicality at the piano in a variety of student populations and settings.
 Audition Requirement: An audition is required for entry into the graduate Piano Pedagogy program.
 The audition must be at least 20 minutes and include repertoire from at least three style periods.
+Core Courses (9 sem. hrs.)
+MUS 6530 Music Research and Writing Choose one of the following:

+MUS 6509 Projects in Applied Theory and Analysis

+MUS 6558 Schenkerian Analysis

+Choose one of the following:

+MUS 6555 History of American Music

+MUS 6514 Topics in Music History I

+MUS 6515 Topics in Music History II

+MUS 6556 Comparative Arts

 Pedagogy (9 sem. hrs.)

+MUS 6527 Graduate Piano Pedagogy I

 MUS 6528 Graduate Piano Pedagogy II

 MUS 6529 Group Piano Pedagogy

 MUS 6539 Practicum in Piano Pedagogy (Repeatable for credit)

+Performance (6 sem. hrs.)

 MUS 6522 Applied Piano

 Graduate Recital (3 sem. hrs.)

+Choose one of the following:

+MUS 6500 Graduate Recital

 MUS 6540 Graduate Recital with Monograph

 MUS 6550 Graduate Lecture Recital

 Elective (3 sem. hrs.)

 Any 6000-level music course by advisor and instructor consent, or one of the following:

-MGT 5454 Entrepreneurship

 MKT 6593 Field Studies (Personal Marketing)

+Total: 30 sem. hrs.

 Master of Music in Voice Performance and Pedagogy, M.M.
 (32 sem. hrs.)
 The Master of Music in Voice Pedagogy and Performance prepares students to be cutting edge 21st-century voice pedagogues, while allowing the student to focus their pedagogic study in a variety of areas of artistic voice training.
 Along with training in traditional voice performance, course content in voice science presents the student with fact-based voice pedagogy training in physiology and acoustics of singing.
 Students will synthesize comparative pedagogy for competency in teaching Western Classical and Contemporary Commercial Music (CCM) styles.
 The study of repertoire for teaching will prepare students with a thorough awareness of repertoire in all major styles to enhance voice technique.
 Those focus areas, along with potential for quantitative research produced through the facilities at MC and the University of Mississippi Medical Center's Voice Laboratory will equip these students to pursue careers as researchers, pedagogues, or performers.
 All candidates for the Master of Music in Voice Performance and Pedagogy must demonstrate competency in International Phonetic Alphabet (IPA) or remedial course work in lyric diction may be required.
 Prior to degree completion, candidates must demonstrate transcript record of two semesters of college French and German...
+Audition Requirements Five selections from western classical repertoire, in a minimum of four languages.
+One selection must be an aria from opera or oratorio.
+Core Courses (9 sem. hrs.)
+MUS 6530 Music Research and Writing Choose one of the following: